Lucien-XIAO/Lucien-XIAO.github.io/_PMA/Introduction.md

 ---
-permalink: /
+title: M2–Probability and random models
-title: "M2-Probability and random models"
+permalink: /PMA/
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---